turingschool/career-development-curriculum/module_two/outreach_and_networking.md

       * [Slacklist](http://www.slacklist.info/)
       * [AngelList](https://angel.co/)
       * [CrunchBase](https://www.crunchbase.com/#/home/index)

+* Questions to ask yourself:
+  * Is this the right person (for my purpose)?
+  * Am I being clear on what my ask is?
+  * What can I bring to this conversation (go back to what's already listed here in the session)

 You need to understand your contact's goals as much as you want them to know yours.
-And now it's time to send a message:
+And now it's time to send a message.

 ### Sending the Message
 #### Crafting Your Email
 **Whole Group Discussion:** When you're reaching out to people, what is your purpose?
 Hint: it's not to ask for a job.